 That sent us digging into the laptop’s BIOS, the embedded “operating system” that controls all hardware, input, and output operations.
 Here we discovered that you can set the laptop to use one of the two graphics options by default — Intel’s integrated component or Nvidia’s discrete Quadro chip.

-By default, the laptop was set to rely on Intel’s iGPU, but once we switched over to the discrete Quadro chip and rebooted, Nvidia’s control panel unlocked its full suite of settings.
-This allowed us to create a custom 1440p resolution for testing.
+By default, the laptop was established to depend on Intel’s iGPU.
+Still, after we shifted over to the discrete Quadro chip and restarted, Nvidia’s administration board unbarred its comprehensive collection of settings.
+This enabled us to build a customized 1440p resolution for experimentation purposes.

 1440p never had a mainstream chance